Bogdanp/personal-website/content/post/racket-generators.md

 `yield` looks up the value of the current yielder and then applies its arguments to that function.
-The default value of `current-yielder` raises an error so that `yield` will fail if called outside of a generator.
+The default value of `current-yielder` raises an error so that `yield` will fail if applied outside of a generator.

 Next, we implement the `generator` function itself: